 - Communication skills that result in clear, open and transparent dialog that empowers trust

 - A need for accountability to hold yourself and others responsible for performance

 Leaders who commit to practicing those competencies can inspire trust in individuals -- or whole cultures.
 Indeed, leaders of high-trust cultures constantly hone these skills to become more trustworthy.
 And they're more successful too: Gallup's research shows a three-fold increase in engagement in employees who feel they can trust their organization's leaders.
 Employees who trust their leaders are 61% more likely to stay with their company and not look for another job.

 And it seems that the leadership competency of listening plays a most significant role.
 Gallup research in 2021 shows that employees who receive feedback from their manager daily are 2.1 times as likely to strongly agree that they trust the leadership of their organization.
 But leadership is not just about feedback.
 Employees who say their manager is always willing to listen to work-related problems are 4.2 times as likely to strongly agree that they trust the leadership of their organization.

 Notably, all leaders practice these competencies differently.
 Though the outcomes of trust cultures are similar, each leader is unique, and the best purposefully deploy their unique strengths -- it's a form of authenticity.
-Part of that leadership is encouraging employees' strengths as communicators, information processors and advocates.
+Part of building trust as a leader is encouraging employees' strengths as communicators, information processors and advocates.